bepu/bepuphysics2/Documentation/Substepping.md

 4. increasing the inertia of the problematic bodies to increase the period of oscillation (possibly making it easier to mitigate with sleeping/damping)
 5. avoiding shapes or situations that are likely to cause the problem,
 6. or just don't use solver substepping.
 You can always resort to calling `Simulation.Timestep` more frequently.
 It'll cost more than solver-only substepping, but it'll keep all your contact data up to date, and the library's pretty dang fast anyway.

-Another far more subtle effect arises from accumulated numerical error.
-Even without using substepping, some slight numerical drift will occur on every frame.
-Even with enough velocity iterations to converge, there might still be a 1e-7 error in the relative velocity.
-Integrating those errors into the position over time causes drift.

-With sleeping enabled and reasonable simulation configuration, this is effectively invisible.
-However, disabling sleeping and using extreme substepping (such as effective solver rates in the tens or hundreds of thousands of hertz) can make it obvious.
-[See here for an example](https://youtu.be/0kkHebYnARs).

-[#167](https://github.com/bepu/bepuphysics2/issues/167) tracks one solution to this- friction with explicit position goals.
-Another option that can be implemented externally and would work for all constraint types (contact or not) is to quantize body positions.
-By forcing body positions onto a grid with spacing larger than the per-frame drift, the drift cannot accumulate.